 Final Status Surveys Underway, No Fuel in the Spent Fuel Pool

 It is expected that the category, and thus the appropriate direct inspection effort and associated resources for a decommissioning power reactor, will change over time, based on the progress of decommissioning at the facility (i.e., an actively decommissioning facility would be expected to go from Category 1 to 2 and eventually to Category 8 as decommissioning progresses).
-Categories 4 and 5 are intended for decommissioning single or multi-unit sites in where all units have permanently shutdown.
+Categories 4 and 5 are intended for decommissioning single or multi-unit sites in SAFSTOR where all units have permanently shutdown.
 Categories 6 and 7 are intended for decommissioning units at multi-unit sites where at least one unit is still in operation.
-These operational units are expected to maintain resident inspectors provide oversight of the site wide programmatic inspections, such as radiological safety, corrective action, and quality assurance.
-Appendix A, Section II provides a table with the recommended average annual inspection for each of these decommissioning categories.
+These operational units are expected to maintain resident inspectors and remain in the Reactor Oversight Process to provide oversight of the site wide programmatic inspections, such as radiological safety, corrective action, and quality assurance.
+Appendix A, Section II provides a table with the recommended average annual inspection hour ranges for each of these decommissioning categories.

-In summary, the decommissioning power reactor inspection program emphasizes balanced oversight and review of a cross-section of licensee activities important to the conduct of safe decommissioning and spent fuel safety.
+In summary, the decommissioning power reactor inspection program emphasizes risk-informed balanced oversight and review of a cross-section of licensee activities important to the conduct of safe decommissioning and spent fuel safety.
 Licensee decommissioning programs and procedures should be assessed to ensure that they afford a comparable level of quality, rigor, and effectiveness as those in existence during power reactor operations, while taking into consideration the decreased risk to public health and safety and the environment that is present at a decommissioning facility.
 The decommissioning power reactor inspection program also provides NRC management with flexibility in the allocation of inspection resources to address emergent activities and potential issues at specific decommissioning power reactors.
+Transitions between the eight categories should be documented in an inspection report (e.g., provide a description of the current site status), however it is expected that a facility may have ongoing activities that overlap categories and the inspection effort should be modified as appropriate.

 06.02 Modifications or Changes to the Facility